Quintessence Plastic Surgery is proud to serve Austin, West Lake Hills, Davenport, Rob Roy, Steiner Ranch, Northwest Hills, and surrounding areas.

 How Is an Abdominoplasty Done?

-First, general anesthesia will be administered to ensure that you are unconscious and comfortable during the operation.
-An incision will be made that extends from one hipbone to the other.
+On the day of the surgery, the procedure will begin with the treatment area being cleaned with an antiseptic.
+Then, general anesthesia will be administered to ensure that you are unconscious and comfortable during the operation.
+As per the treatment plan, an incision will be made that extends from one hipbone to the other.
 An incision around your navel is also made.

-Excess fat will be removed first, after which the skin will be lifted and tightened.
+Excess fat will be removed first via liposuction.
+Dr. White uses tumescent liposuction when she does liposuction with her abdominoplasty.
+Afterwards, the skin will be lifted and tightened.
 Excess skin will be removed using a scalpel, and drooping abdominal muscles will be tightened and rejoined with the help of internal sutures.

 The Healing Process